|

-Memories on the farm from 1932 to 1950 by Chuck & Yvonne |
+Memories from 1932 to 1946 by Chuck & Yvonne

 CHARLES WALTER BUNTJER was born on the farm near Brookville, Ogle, Illinois, USA.
 He has lived in San Francisco since 1963!
 Click this link to read about Charles Buntjer's early remembrances of life on the farm!
 YVONNE CAROL BUNTJER was born in Cherry Grove Township, Carroll, Illinois, USA.
 She married Kenneth Burt on 29 Nov 1952.
 She currently lives in Tucson Arizona.
-Click this link to read about Yvonne Buntjer's early remembrances of life on the farm! |
+Click this link to read about Yvonne Buntjer's early remembrances of life on the farm!
+CHARLES WALTER BUNTJER was fortunate to see the Spring Flowers and Other Spectacular Happenings in His Early Childhood!
+Click this link to read about Chuck Buntjer's early remembrances of Flowers and so on - 1945 to 1949 |

-|
+Space. |

-Memories by Charles Buntjer and the Early Years in Illinois ~ 1942 to 1949!
-This is the only photo I have of myself and sister
+Memories by Charles Buntjer and the Early Years in Illinois ~ 1942 to 1949! |

 bed downstairs and told me to behave, as they had to go work outside in